 Mash until thoroughly combined.

 Add the shredded cheese and cheese powder, and mash until combined.
 Partially cover and set aside.

 Make the dumpling wrappers.
-In your breadmaker pan, add the hot water, 35 grams sour cream, and 1 teaspoon salt.
+In your breadmaker pan, add the warm water, milk, 25 grams sour cream, and 1 teaspoon salt.